AlejandroCN7/sinergym/docs/source/pages/gcloudAPI.rst

 .. warning:: In the same way VM needs more memory, Google Cloud Build needs at least 10GB to work correctly.
 In other case it may fail.

-.. warning:: If your local computer doesn't have enough free space it might report the same error (there isn't difference by Google cloud error manager),
+.. warning:: If your local computer does not have enough free space it might report the same error (there is not difference by Google cloud error manager),
              so be careful.

 In order to execute **cloudbuild.yaml**, you have to do the next: